-If a child discloses that he or she has been abused in some way, the member of staff / volunteer should:
+If a child discloses that he or she has been abused in some way, the member of staff/volunteer should:

-- Listen to what is being said without displaying shock or disbelief - Accept what is being said - Allow the child to talk freely - Reassure the child, but not make promises which it might not be possible to keep - Never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child. - Reassure him or her that what has happened is not his or her fault - Stress that it was the right thing to tell - Listen, only asking questions when necessary to clarify - Not criticise the alleged perpetrator - Explain what has to be done next and who has to be told - Make a written record by adding the detail to CPOMS (see Record Keeping) - Pass the information to the Designated Senior Person without delay.
-If a DSL or Deputy is not available, staff must inform a senior member of staff or complete a child protection contact referral if this disclosure indicates that the child may be at risk of immediate harm and/or have been suffered significant harm to ensure reporting to Police and/or Children's Services where necessary is not delayed)
+- Listen to what is being said without displaying shock or disbelief - Accept what is being said - Allow the child to talk freely - Reassure the child, but not make promises which might not be possible to keep - Never promise a child that they will not tell anyone as this may ultimately not be in the best interests of the child. - Reassure him or her that what has happened is not his or her fault - Stress that it was the right thing to tell - Listen, only asking questions when necessary to clarify what is being said. - Not criticise the alleged perpetrator - Explain what has to be done next and who has to be told

+- Make a written record (see Record Keeping) - Pass the information to the DSL without delay (if a DSL or Deputy is not available, staff must inform a senior member of staff or complete a child protection contact referral if this disclosure indicates that the child may be at risk of immediate harm and/or have been suffered significant harm to ensure reporting to Police and/or Children's Services where necessary is not delayed)